Protect your Windows computer

 Learn why we recommend this

-Apps that access sensitive digital details or services—like your location, microphone, camera, or device settings—can also leak that information or be exploited by attackers.
+Apps that access sensitive digital details or services — like your location, microphone, camera or device settings — can also leak that information or be exploited by attackers.
 So if you do not need an app to use a particular service, turn that permission off.

 Learn why we recommend this

-Make separate user accounts on your devices
+Create separate user accounts on your devices

 • Only you should have access to the admin account.

-• Standard accounts should not be allowed to access every app, file, or setting on your device.
+• Standard accounts should not be allowed to access every app, file or setting on your device.

 • Consider using a standard account for your day-to-day work: